 Cool evenings sitting around a backyard fire pit are simply the best!

-This stone fire pit was one of the first DIYs during our first summer here at our coastal Maine home.
-There is plenty of stone on the surrounding border of the property and that is what we used to create this backyard fire pit.
+This custom fire pit was one of the first DIYs during our first summer here at our coastal Maine home.
+Plenty of stone is on the surrounding border of the property, which we used to create this backyard custom fire pit.

 My goal was to have a round and tall fire pit that I could rest my feet on while sitting on a large upright Adirondack chair.

 Building the stone fire pit was like creating a puzzle.
-It took us three builds to finally get the fire pit to the way we wanted it.
+It took us three builds to get the fire pit the way we wanted, finally.